07947613070

 Boy and man picking up dropped rings in Cardiff City Hall wedding

 Oops!
-This little one dropped the rings at a Cardiff City Hall wedding.
-I love to capture any slight mishaps that happen – it’s all part of the day!
+This little one dropped the rings.
+I love capturing slight mishaps – it’s all part of the day!

 The Congregation and Guest Photography

 I always try to photograph as many guests as possible.
 The more aspects of the day I can capture for the couple to look back on and remember, the better.
-There is often scope for this whilst everyone waits for the bride to enter and sometimes during the signing if I’m not allowed to photograph.
+There is often scope for this while everyone waits for the bride to enter and sometimes during the signing if I’m not allowed to photograph it.

-I have no problem with guests taking their own photos, so long as they don’t get in the way of any key moments.
+I have no problem with guests taking their photos, so long as they don’t get in the way of key moments.
 It’s only natural for people to want their own shots of the day, and I often find myself shooting them taking photos.
-I love to capture people taking selfies too.
-It’s amazing how few notice me doing this.
+I love to capture people taking selfies, too.
+It’s incredible how few notice me doing this.

 Four wedding guests in front rown of marriage at Old Marylebone Town Hall, London